benetflo/rp2350-secure-boot-chain/README.md

 sudo picotool otp set 0x0c0 0x0003
 ```

+## Optional production‑hardening (not used in this project)

+The RP2350 includes several additional security features intended for production‑grade secure‑boot deployments.
+These are **not enabled in this project**, since this is an educational implementation and development access is required.
+However, they are recommended when locking down a device for real‑world use.

+- **KEY_INVALID** —> revoke unused boot keys and prevent new keys from being added later
+- **Disable USB/UART boot modes** —> reduces attack surface by removing alternative boot paths
+- **Disable debug access** (`DEBUG_DISABLE` / `SECURE_DEBUG_DISABLE`) —> prevents attaching a debugger after deployment
+- **Enable glitch detector** —> provides hardware‑level protection against fault‑injection attacks

+These features are intentionally left disabled here to keep the device debuggable and to allow firmware development and testing.

 ### Quick tip for WSL users
 - If using WSL on Windows like me, expose RP2350 via usbipd before programming OTP.
 Make sure Pico is in BOOTSEL mode
 ```